-SIX MONTHS ENDED JUNE 30, -------------- 2002 2001 ------------- Net revenues \$ 7,453 \$ 5,378 Income from continuing operations 511 349 Net income 279 349 CD COMMON ST0CK INCOME PER SHARE: BASIC Income from continuing operations \$ 0.49 \$ 0.38 Net income 0.27 0.38 DILUTED Income from continuing operations \$ 0.48 \$ 0.36 Net income 0.26 0.36 had been consummated on January 1st of each period, nor are they necessarily indicative of future consolidated results.
+'''

+SIX MONTHS

+ENDED JUNE

+30, -----

+-----

+---- 2002

+2001 ----

+--- Net

+revenues $

+7,453 $

+5,378

+Income

+from

+continuing

+operations

+511 349

+Net income

+279 349 CD

+COMMON

+ST0CK

+INCOME PER

+SHARE:

+BASIC

+Income

+from

+continuing

+operations

+$ 0.49 $

+0.38 Net

+income

+0.27 0.38

+DTIUTED

+Income

+from

+continuing

+operations

+$ 0.48 $

+0.36 Net

+'''

+income 0.26 0.36

+These pro forma results do not give effect to any synergies expected to result from the acquisitions of Trendwest and NRT and are not necessarily indicative of what actually would have occurred if the acquisition had been consummated on January 1st of each period, nor are they necessarily indicative of future consolidated results.
 The Company is in the process of integrating the operations of its acquired businesses and expects to incur costs relating to such integrations.
 These costs may result from integrating operating systems, relocating employees, closing facilities, reducing duplicative efforts and exiting and consolidating certain other activities.
 These costs will be recorded on the Company's Consolidated Condensed Balance Sheet as adjustments to the purchase price or on the Company's Consolidated Condensed Statement of Income as expenses, as appropriate.